solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 1. Open the `C:\labfiles\microsoft-mysql-developer-guide` folder in Visual Studio code
 2. If prompted, select **Yes, I trust the authors**
-3. Open a terminal window, run the following:
+3. Open a terminal window, run the following to deploy the zip to Azure, be sure to replace the `SUFFIX`:

     ```PowerShell
-    Compress-Archive -Path .\sample-php-app\* -DestinationPath site.zip
-    ```

-4. Deploy the zip to Azure, run the following, be sure to replace the `SUFFIX`:

-    ```PowerShell
     Connect-AzAccount

+    #if you have more than on subscription
+    Select-AzSubscription "SUBSCRIPTION_NAME";

     $suffix = "SUFFIX";
     $resourceGroupName = "RESOURCE_GROUP_NAME";